Types of Website Organization Examples & How It Impacts SEO

 In a hierarchical model, also known as a tree structure, information is organized in a series of parent-child relationships.

-For example, the top-level categories are considered parents, while the subcategories are considered children.
+For example, the top-level pages or categories are considered parents, while the subcategories are considered children.

-This type of site architecture is easy for users to navigate and understand, and it is the most common website organization.
+This type of website architecture is easy for users to navigate and understand, and it is the most common website organization.

 Having a tangled website makes it difficult for search engines to crawl it, so this is an area where being careful matters.